In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 As an employer, try to understand your employees first before you expect to be understood by them.
 Encourage them to ask questions and offer support wherever you can.
 Remember, communication is the key.

-Adopt an open door policy so that employees can communicate their concerns without any hesitation.
+Adopt an open-door policy so that employees can communicate their concerns without any hesitation.

-Implement an approach of keenness and enthusiasm and view change as a prospect instead of hurdle.
+Implement an approach of keenness and enthusiasm and view change as a prospect instead of a hurdle.
 Try to get engaged in new groups and work lineups.

 Instead of running away from change, become an instigator and driver of it.
-Consequently, you will feel positive, more empowered and less dreadful.
+Consequently, you will feel positive, more empowered, and less dreadful.
 Shrug off any negative thoughts about change and become a part of it.